-LOINC's versioning and labeling system is informed by the general principles of Semantic Versioning and the FHIR project’s adaptation of them.
+LOINC's versioning and labeling system is informed by the general principles of Semantic Versioning and the HL7® FHIR®'s adaptation of them.
 We have adopted two version subtypes based on the two kinds of expected actions users should take for each one; in addition, we may use a label to indicate preproduction status as described below.
-All archive and file names use Pascal Case.

 Major and minor versions are noted as follows: